Your team is growing.

 As an employer, you can be fined as much as £2,500 per day that you go without employers liability insurance.
 When you purchase EL from a business insurance provider you’ll receive a certificate, which must be displayed either on your premises or online, where employees can find it and where it is accessible to inspectors from the HSE.
 Failure to do this could result in a fine of up to £1,000.
 Make sure your insurance cover is purchased from an authorised insurer and if you’re not sure, consult the Financial Conduct Authority (FCA), which has a list of these.

-Read our Ultimate Guide to Fintech & Startup Insurance to find out more.
+- Ultimate Guide to Fintech & Startup Insurance

 - How much cover do I need?